lwmqn/qnode/README.md

 2. Features
 --------
 * Communication based on the MQTT protocol and the client library [mqtt.js](https://www.npmjs.com/package/dissolve)
-* Structuring the device resources in a hierarchical Smart-Object-style defined by the IPSO
+* Structuring the device resources in a hierarchical Smart-Object-style defined by IPSO
 * Easy to create a Resource on the Client Device
 * LWM2M-like interfaces